-The Parent Company's investment properties are classified as follows:
+The Parent Company's investment properties as at December 31, 2020 and 2019 are classified as follows:

-2019 2018 Land held for capital appreciation ₽93,367,87 7 ₽101,903,571 Land and building held for lease 1,610,064 1,610,064 ₽94,977,941 ₽103,513,635
+Land held for capital appreciation ₽93,367,877

+Land and building held for lease 1,610,064

+₽94,977,941

-The fair values of land as of December 31, 2019 and 2018 as determined by an independent appraiser based on International Valuation Standards in 2018, amounted to ₱398.4 million in both years.
-The Parent Company classifies the fair values of land under Level 3 fair value hierarchy.
+The fair values of land and building as of December 31, 2020 and 2019, as determined by an independent appraiser using a combination of income and cost approach, amounted to ₱398.4 million in both years.
+The valuation techniques used are categorized under level 3 of the fair value hierarchy.

 The value of the land was arrived at using the Market Data Approach.
 In this approach, the value of the land is based on sales and listings of comparable property registered in the vicinity.
 The technique of this approach requires the establishment of comparable property by reducing reasonable comparative sales and listings to a common denominator.
 This is done by adjusting the differences between the subject property and those actual sales and listings regarded as comparable.
 The properties used as basis of comparison are situated within the immediate vicinity of the subject property.
-This valuation approach is categorized as Level 3 in the fair value hierarchy as at December 31, 2019 and 2018.
+This valuation approach is categorized as Level 3 in the fair value hierarchy as at December 31, 2020 and 2019.
 The significant unobservable input to the valuation is the price per square meter.